probmods/chapters/grammar-based-induction-LoT.md

 % Grammar-based induction

+>***Note: This chapter has not been revised for the new format and Church engine.
+Some content may be incomplete!
+Some example may not work!***

 # Example: Learning Compositional Concepts

 How can we account for the productivity of human concepts (the fact that every child learns a remarkable number of different, complex concepts)?
 The "classical" theory of concepts formation accounted for this productivity by hypothesizing that concepts are represented compositionally, by logical combination of the features of objects (see for example Bruner, Goodnow, and Austin, 1951).
 That is, concepts could be thought of as rules for classifying objects (in or out of the concept) and concept learning was a process of deducing the correct rule.